IvanYingX/Linkedin-Scraper-Project/README.md

 ## Usage

 Before using, configure the following:
-Add secrets.py file into main project directory, with the following variables inside:
+Create and add a secrets.py file to the scraper folder, with the following variables inside:

-LinkedIn login details:
+#LinkedIn login details
-LINKEDINUSERNAME, LINKEDINPASSWORD,

-Database info:
-DATABASE_TYPE, DBAPI, ENDPOINT, USER, PASSWORD, PORT, DATABASE
+LINKEDINUSERNAME = ''
+LINKEDINPASSWORD = ''

+#Database info
+DATABASE_TYPE = ''
+DBAPI = ''
+ENDPOINT = '' #AWS Endpoint
+USER = ''
+PASSWORD = ''
+PORT= ''
+DATABASE= ''

 Usage:
 Run scraper.py and use a relation database manager of your choice to view and query scraped data.